Franciszka Urszula Radziwiłłowa: Poetry

 Only three of the seven children of Michał and Franciszka Urszula Radziwiłł survived and reached adulthood.
 The loss of each child was the cause of severe mental anguish to the mother, and she wrote memorial poems.
 So, on the occasion of the death of two-year first-born in 1729 "The gravestones inscription... to Mikołaj Krzysztof Radziwill" was written, and the death of seventeen-years-old Janusz in 1750 gave "The regret over my son" ("Farewell to the son").
 Both funeral works stood out with eloquence and were full of panegyric elements.
 Thus, the death of a young son Mikołaj is shown through the typical images of baroque elegiac poetry, most of which are concentrated around the motif of the "harvest of death."
 This choice allows to the author make a special poetic oxymoron: Mikołaj, who was born in May, and died in July, is likened to "a May flower", which is premature, still in the summer, mowed by death; or a young beast hunted in May (when hunting is permitted only in the autumn).

-Lamentation of Mikołaj is not only the personal pain of the mother, but also awareness of irreparable loss for the magnate families – Radziwiłł and Wiśniowiecki – and for the kingdom.
-The death of young prince is shown through heraldic marks of the Radziwiłł’s emblem (an eagle and pipes) and Wiśniowiecki emblem (star, cross and month), through the dominant colours (yellow and blue) of these emblems, through a short digression into the glorious history of two noble families.
-Only occasionally, the voice of maternal grief breaks through submissive words of prayer to God, through the sublimely rhetorical passages.
+Lamentation of Mikołaj portrays both the grief of a mother and the significance of the loss for the Radziwiłł and Wiśniowiecki families, as well as for the kingdom.
+The death of young prince is represented through heraldic symbols associated with Radziwiłł’s emblem (an eagle and pipes) and Wiśniowiecki emblem (star, cross and month), as well as through the use of the emblems dominant colors, yellow and blue.
+The work also includes references to the history of the two noble families and incorporates elements of prayer and rhetorical expression.

 The cycle of poetic portraits "Description of ladies of Her Highness Radziwill, Chancelloress of Great Lithuanian Kingdom" was written most likely in 1733, when Princess Franciszka Urszula was visiting her mother-in-law (the one mentioned in the title) Anna Katarzyna Sanguszko.
 This is a typical example of court poetry, created under the influence of the French salon culture of the 17th century.
 Poetic portraits are mainly complementary; they had a recreational function, and therefore were full of verbal sophistication, periphrasis.

 Active in the social life the Princess used notable facts of her surroundings in the poetry.
 Thus, a number of poems on a particular occasion were written.
 These poems are varied in content and mood: greeting poems, farewells, etc. The reason for writing could be a wedding or the feeling of friendly affection, or even the prince's hunting or sending a letter from Leon Michał Radziwiłł to his wife Anna Luiza Mycielska.